-Director – Daniel Petrie, Screenplay – Stephen McPherson, Story – Daniel Petrie, Stephen McPherson & Elizabeth Bradley, Producers – David Brown & Richard & Lili Fini Zanuck, Photography – Tak Fujimoto, Music – James Horner, Visual Effects – Industrial Light and Magic (Supervisor – Ralph Farrar), Special Effects – J.B. & Richard Jones, Aliens – Greg Cannom, Cocoons – Robert Short, Production Design – Lawrence G. Paull.
-Production Company – The Zanuck-Brown Co
+Director – Daniel Petrie, Screenplay – Stephen McPherson, Story – Daniel Petrie, Stephen McPherson & Elizabeth Bradley, Producers – David Brown & Richard Zanuck & Lili Fini Zanuck, Photography – Tak Fujimoto, Music – James Horner, Visual Effects – Industrial Light and Magic (Supervisor – Ralph Farrar), Special Effects – J.B. & Richard Jones, Aliens – Greg Cannom, Cocoons – Robert Short, Production Design – Lawrence G. Paull.
+Production Company – The Zanuck-Brown Co.

 Wilford Brimley (Ben Luckett), Jack Gilford (Bernie Lefkowitz), Hume Cronyn (Joe Finlay), Don Ameche (Art Selwyn), Elaine Stritch (Ruby Feinberg), Jessica Tandy (Alma Finlay), Steve Guttenberg (Jack Bonner), Tahnee Welch (Kitty), Maureen Stapleton (Mary Luckett), Gwen Verdon (Bess McCarthy), Courteney Cox (Sara), Barret Oliver (David), Brian Dennehy (Walter)

 The Antareans return to Earth to rescue the cocoons of their people that were left behind on the ocean floor, which are now endangered by seismic activity.
 They bring with them the old-age pensioners who use the opportunity to visit their friends and family again.
 However, before they can get to them, the cocoons are accidentally discovered by oceanographers and the Antareans inside handed over to the military.
 It is up to the old-age pensioners to hatch a plot to rescue them.